otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This specification aims to support future OTR versions.
 Because of that, the Prekey Server should support multiple prekey messages from different/future OTR versions, starting with the current version, 4.

+## Security Properties

+OTRv4 states the need for a service provider that stores key material used in a deniable trust establishment for offline conversations.
+This service provider is the Prekey Server, as establish in this specification.

+There are three things that should be uploaded to the Prekey Server: signed user profiles, signed prekey profiles and prekey messages.
+They are needed for starting a non-interactive DAKE.
+Prekey profiles are needed as if only prekey messages are used for starting non-interactive conversations, an active adversary can modify the first flow from the publisher to use an adversarially controlled ephemeral key, capture and drop the response from the retriever, and then compromise the publisher's long-term secret key.
+The publisher will never see the messages, and the adversary will be able to decrypt them.
+Moreover, since long-term keys are usually meant to last for years, a long time may pass between the retriever sending the messages and the adversary compromising the publisher's long-term key.
+This attack is mitigated with the use of Prekey Profiles that contain shared prekeys signed by the long-term secret key, and that are reusable.

+A set of prekey messages (with the one-time ephemeral secrets) is stored in the Prekey Server to achieve forward secrecy.
+These prekey messages should be immediately deleted after been retrieved.

+The submissions of these values to the untrusted Prekey Server are deniably authenticated by using DAKEZ.
+If they are not authenticated, then malicious users can perform denial-of-service attacks (DoS).
+In order to preserve the deniability properties of the whole OTRv4 protocol, they should be deniably authenticated.

+Furthermore, in order to safeguard the integrity of the submitted values to the Prekey Server, a MAC of those values is used.
+The Prekey Server should check when receiving these values for this integrity.

+Note that the Prekey Server is untrusted and, therefore, can cause the communication between to parties to fail.
+This can happen in several ways:

+- The Prekey Server refuses to hand out Prekey Ensembles.
+- The Prekey Server hands out incomplete Prekey Ensembles.
+- The Prekey Server says a wrong number for how many values of the Prekey Ensemble there are.

+Furthermore, there can be a reduction in forward secrecy if one party maliciously drains another party's prekey messages.

 ## Prekey Server Specifications